jamesmanning/RunProcessAsTask/README.md

 PM> Install-Package RunProcessAsTask
 ```

+NOTE: if you need to handle stdout/stderr as they happen (while the process is still running), you may want to use Process directly or look at the [CliWrap](https://github.com/Tyrrrz/CliWrap) project

 # Example Usages

 ## Synchronous, just easier way of grabbing output / error / runtime for the process